Last Updated: 1 month ago

 Your cat doesn’t care what you do with their body as long as you keep them alive in your memory.

-How to Cope With the Loss Of a Pet?
+How Do You Cope With the Loss of a Pet?

 I recently came across a heartbreaking story on Reddit about a cat who died from a burst bladder.